mmbman/Katagiri/1987-03-07-Zazen-Entry-to-the-Buddha-Dharma.md

 *[Tape change.]*

-... and Dogen Zenji says here, “This is called right entrance to the Buddha Dharma.”
+... and Dōgen Zenji says here, “This is called right entrance to the Buddha Dharma.”
 Right entrance to participate in peaceful and harmonious human life.

 Do you have questions?